nfmcclure/tensorflow_cookbook/08_Convolutional_Neural_Networks/05_Stylenet_NeuralStyle/readme.md

 Stylenet / Neural-Style
 =======================

-The purpose of this script is to illustrate how to do stylenet in Tensorflow.
+The purpose of this script is to illustrate how to do stylenet in TensorFlow.
 We reference the following [paper](https://arxiv.org/abs/1508.06576) for this algorithm.

 ## Prerequisites
  * Download the VGG-verydeep-19.mat file [here](http://www.vlfeat.org/matconvnet/models/beta16/imagenet-vgg-verydeep-19.mat).